-Christians existed during the reign of Hadrian.

-Christians were in conflict with society.
+- 1) Christians existed during the reign of Hadrian. - 2) Christians were in conflict with society.

-They followed Christ.

 Lucian of Samosata lived during the second century.
 He was a Greek satirist who was scornful of Christians.
 He wrote several books: The Passing Peregrinus and Alexander the False Prophet.